gavrix/appium-mcp/README.md

 The server exposes the following tools to an MCP client:

-*   `start_session`: Starts an Appium session with an automatically detected booted iOS simulator.
+*   `start_session`: Starts an Appium session with an automatically detected device (iOS simulator or Android emulator/device).
+Supports platform selection and device targeting.
-*   `launch_app`: Launches an application on the active Appium session using its bundle ID.
+*   `launch_app`: Launches an application using its identifier (bundle ID for iOS, package name for Android).
 *   `get_page_source`: Retrieves the XML source hierarchy of the current screen.
 *   `find_element`: Finds a UI element on the current screen using a specified strategy and selector.
 *   `tap_element`: Taps or clicks an element identified by its unique element ID.
+*   `enter_text`: Enters text into a specific element, like an input field.
+*   `get_element_text`: Gets the text from an element.
 *   `get_screenshot`: Captures a screenshot of the current screen.
 *   `get_device_logs`: Retrieves console logs from the connected device/simulator.
 *   `simulate_gesture`: Simulates a custom gesture on the device.
 *   `end_session`: Ends the current Appium session.

+### Platform-Specific Features

+**iOS Support:**
+- Automatic detection of booted iOS simulators
+- iOS-specific log capture using `xcrun simctl`
+- Support for iOS-specific element finding strategies (`-ios class chain`, `-ios predicate string`)

+**Android Support:**
+- Automatic detection of connected Android devices and emulators
+- Android logcat capture
+- Support for Android-specific element finding strategies (`-android uiautomator`)

 Refer to the tool definitions within the MCP client or the server's source code (`tools/` directory) for detailed schemas and descriptions of each tool.

+## Prerequisites

+### For iOS Support
+- macOS with Xcode and Xcode command line tools installed
+- iOS Simulator running
+- Appium server running on port 4723

+### For Android Support
+- Android SDK with ADB installed and available in PATH
+- Android emulator running or physical device connected
+- Appium server running on port 4723

 ## Contributing